 Sculpture Exhibition in Civic Center Park - Phase III

-The exhibition period for one piece from Phase III has been extended, and they will be on display through the end of June 2020.
+The exhibition period for one piece from Phase III has been extended, and it will be on display through the end of September 2020.

 Artist: Karl Unnasch

 Physically inspired by radio tower design, this 40-foot sculpture, with its soft-glowing beacon and slow flicker, captures a fleeting moment in time: the split-second after a burning wooden matchstick has been extinguished by a gust of air.
 Varying combinations of amber, black, blue and white domestic opalescent glass aggregate in a multi-planar fashion in the construction of this larger-than-life, seemingly innocuous object.

 HISTORY OF THE SCULPTURE IN THE CIVIC CENTER PARK EXHIBITION